WZheng-94/Siri_HeyGoogle_Cortana_Alexa/README.md

 ## About this repository:

-Text and network analysis on twitter hashtags about human-machine interaction.
+Text and network analysis to study on human-technology interaction using twitter data.

 # Structure of repo